DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-requesting-references-after-offers-have-been-accepted.md

 We found that providers were concerned about the new process.
 They needed to be reassured that:

 - it would not slow down their recruitment
-- people giving references will still be asked whether they know any reason why candidates are not safe to work with children
+- people giving references would still be asked whether they know any reason why candidates are not safe to work with children

 ### People who give references